Rishikesh-Jadhav/CMSC848F-3D-Vision/README.md

 - **Learnings from Assignment 1**:

-  1. __Rendering First Mesh:__ Basics of mesh rendering using PyTorch3D.
+  1. __Rendering First Mesh:__ Acquired a basic understanding of mesh rendering using PyTorch3D.

-  2. __Practicing with Cameras:__ Created 360-degree gifs and setting camera viewpoints.
+  2. __Practicing with Cameras:__ Created 360-degree gifs and set camera viewpoints for rendering.

-  3. __Re-creating the Dolly Zoom:__ Implemented the Dolly Zoom effect in PyTorch3D.
+  3. __Re-creating the Dolly Zoom:__ Successfully implemented the Dolly Zoom effect in PyTorch3D.

-  4. __Practicing with Meshes:__ Created and rendered 3D shapes like a tetrahedron and cube.
+  4. __Practicing with Meshes:__ Created and rendered 3D shapes such as a tetrahedron and a cube.

   5. __Re-texturing a Mesh:__ Changed mesh colors based on vertex positions.

-  6. __Camera Transformations:__ Understood and implemented camera pose transformations.
+  6. __Camera Transformations:__  Implemented camera pose transformations for rendering.

   7. __Rendering Generic 3D Representations:__ Rendered point clouds and constructed them from RGB-D images.
 Parametrically generated and rendered point clouds.

-  8. __Implicit Surfaces:__ Defined surfaces using implicit functions and converted them to meshes.
+  8. __Implicit Surfaces:__ Utilized implicit functions to define surfaces and converted them to meshes.
 Rendered a torus mesh with an implicit function and discussed mesh vs. point cloud rendering trade-offs.

 ### [Assignment 2](https://github.com/848f-3DVision/assignment2):  Single View to 3D